-Our undergraduate degree programmes comprise the Bachelor of Arts in Journalism, Digital Media Production), and Integrated Marketing Communication (IMC), and the Bachelor of Fine Arts in Animation and Film Production.
-These programmes equip our students with the necessary skills to be efficient industry players as they make solid, lasting contributions to media and communication.
-We also provide programmes of higher study through our Master of Arts in Communication Studies, Communication for Social and Behaviour Change, IMC, and the Master of Science in Media Management.
-Our MPhil/PhD in Communication Studies continues to produce skilled researchers who remain committed to adding to and redefining knowledge, policy and practice in communication.
-The adaptability and fortitude we possess is evident through our offering of an increased number of courses online.
-This has afforded us much success in navigating the challenges facing the education landscape.
-We continue to make valid contributions to the sector through our ability to reach students in various geographic locations, hence helping the University achieve its vision of becoming an excellent global university rooted in the Caribbean.
+CARIMAC offers Bachelor of Arts degrees in Journalism, Digital Media Production (DMP), and Integrated Marketing Communication (IMC), and Bachelor of Fine Arts degrees in Animation and Film Production.
+We also offer the Master of Arts in Communication for Social and Behaviour Change, and IMC, and the Master of Science in Media Management.
+Through these programmes we mould our students into world-class industry players who are able to excel within their respective subfields and other related and unrelated professions.
+The MPhil/PhD in Communication Studies programme produces skilled researchers dedicated to increasing, refining and redefining knowledge, policy and practice in communication.
+Our recent offering of online courses is evidence of our ability to readily adapt to our dynamic and ever-evolving environment.
+This is also the result of months of engaging our educators in online teaching training prior to the pandemic.
+As such, we have been able to effectively educate students from around the world; contributing to the University's vision of becoming an excellent global university rooted in the Caribbean.